 The summer months for many signify care-free living: with summer holidays, beach days, parties, and countless social events.
 It’s a fun time of year.
-Unfortunately, for many, this lack of routine and easy-going attitude can quickly result in falling out of your health and fitness routine.
-Thankfully with a few tweaks to your diet and workout plan here and there, you can still have a fun filled summer whilst keeping fit at the same time.
+Unfortunately, for many, this lack of routine and easy-going attitude can quickly result in falling out of your healthy eating and fitness routine.
+Thankfully with a few tweaks to your diet and workout plan, you can still have a fun-filled summer whilst keeping fit at the same time.

 Think Maintenance not P.Bs

 With scorching weather and packed social calendars sapping energy levels, your summer fitness plan should be approached with a hint of caution.
 Think maintenance, not personal bests.

 As opposed to opting out of exercise altogether, keep your workouts short but high-tempo and limit your workouts to no more than 60 minutes.
 This way you’ll preserve enough energy to fulfil your work, busy social life and exercise commitments all summer long.

 If you need extra help, why not hire a private personal trainer or get a tailor-made summer exercise program.
 Both offer excellent motivation and accountability for your workouts.

 Considering you are now in “summer body maintenance mode”, you no longer require such large quantities of fuel to power you through those grueling pre-summer workouts.
 Your diet plan should be representative of your exercise routine and calorie requirements.

 The simplest and most effective way to stay lean and deflated during those all important poolside parties and beach days is to eat little and often.
 By eating 4-5 small meals a day, you’ll keep your metabolism ramped up and limit bloating throughout the day.